olitrussle/trussle.github.io/_posts/2016-06-01-hello-world.markdown

 author: Jonny Arnold
 ---

 **Hello!** We're the Trussle Product Development Team.
-We make stuff for [Trussle](https://trussle.com/), a mortgage adviser that wants to change the way you get a mortgage for the better.
+We make stuff for [Trussle](https://trussle.com/), the new hassle-free way to find and secure a mortgage online.

 We thought we needed a website for us to talk about software, technology and other things we like.
 One or two afternoons later, here we are.